 Board of Directors

 The SHFS Board of Directors is composed of between 5 and 14 members.
-The Board meets quarterly, usually in September, December, March, and June.
+The Board meets three times a year, usually in October, March, and June.

 Danielle Bird, Director